itublockchain/ethonline23-0/README.md

 #### Fiat-to-Crypto Gateway via Safe onRamp Kit:
  TAP facilitates the purchase of USDC using credit cards or other sources through the Safe OnRamp Kit, making the transition into digital assets straightforward and accessible.

+#### Public Good with Account Abstraction or Gasless transactions on Polygon
+All of our systems(contracts, smart contract wallets(Safe), database etc.) on polygon mumbai.
+We are utilizing account abstraction and gasless transactions.
+Also, we are donating half of the prize pool to a charityi its optional.

 #### Native Token (APE) Integration:
 USDC is seamlessly swapped for APE tokens, TAP's native cryptocurrency.
 APE tokens serve as the primary medium of exchange within the ecosystem, empowering users with a versatile digital currency for all transactions and purchases.